home-assistant/addons/letsencrypt/DOCS.md

-# Home Assistant Add-on: Letsencrypt
+# Home Assistant Add-on: Let's Encrypt

 ## Installation

 Follow these steps to get the add-on installed on your system:

 1. Navigate in your Home Assistant frontend to **Settings** -> **Add-ons** -> **Add-on store**.
-2. Find the "letsencrypt" add-on and click it.
+2. Find the "Let's Encrypt" add-on and click it.
 3. Click on the "INSTALL" button.

 ## How to use